Section 27-20 Security deposits.

 increase security deposits for residential accounts to minimize the city's risks where appropriate.

-(b) A residential landlord requesting services for a rental unit shall make a
+(b) A residential landlord requesting services for a rental unit

 based on the number of rental units for which the landlord has utility security deposits with the